alanmitchell/mini-monitor/docs/source/software.rst

 This setting controls how Error and Debug logging operates in the Mini-Monitor.
-The setting is not related to *sensor* logging, instead, is relates to logging of how the program code is operating.
+The setting is not related to *sensor* logging, instead, it relates to logging how the program code is operating.
 The ``LOG_LEVEL`` setting determines how many events are recorded into the log file.
 We normally run this at the ``logging.INFO`` level, but when debugging a problem, more information will be logged with the